dasanaei/astra-analysis/README.md

 A tool to analyze simulated data from ASTRA High Altitude Balloon Flight Planner

 ## Inputs:
-- An exported .csv data file from [ASTRA High Altitude Balloon Flight Planner](http://astra-planner.soton.ac.uk/).
+- The string name of an exported .csv data file from [ASTRA High Altitude Balloon Flight Planner](http://astra-planner.soton.ac.uk/).
 Place this file in the `Astra-Data` folder
 - number of simulations that you want to analyze (must be less than the quantity exported from ASTRA)

 ## Outputs: